LokiMidgard/spirit-island-renderer/README.md

 # spirit-island-renderer

 this tool renders custom spirits and there unique powers.
-It uses [spirit-island-template](https://github.com/Gudradain/spirit-island-template) and render thos with [node-html-to-image](https://github.com/frinyvonnick/node-html-to-image)
+It uses [spirit-island-template](https://github.com/Gudradain/spirit-island-template) and render those with [node-html-to-image](https://github.com/frinyvonnick/node-html-to-image)

 ## Early Development